sourcebots/docs/content/api/vision.md

 title: Vision
 ---

-Your robot uses its webcam to see markers.

 {{% notice info %}}
 Throughout this page it is assumed you have a `Robot` object defined as `r`
 {{% /notice %}}